 Crodino is perhaps the most famous non-alcoholic aperitif in Italy.
 The aroma is intensely citrussy with a spicy finish.
 On the palate there are vanilla-like notes at the forefront with the citrus following close behind and spicy, herbaceous base notes.
-These complex layers of aroma and flavour give all the sensations of a cocktail without the alcohol.
+These complex layers of aroma and flavour give all the sensations of an Aperol spritz cocktail without the alcohol.

 Serve in a tumbler over ice with a slice of orange to kick off an Italian dinner party.